nawathey/rover/README.md

     cd ..
     git clone git@github.com:s8mlu/rover.git
     cd rover; npm install

+The last bit is to just pick an ID and password to secure the socket between Node.js and mjpg-streamer:

     cp idPwd.json idPwd-mine.json
-    vi idPwd-mine.json   # pick your own id/pwd, be careful to leave the format EXACTLY as is
+    vi idPwd-mine.json   # pick your own id/pwd for , be careful to leave the format EXACTLY as is

 # Rover setup